webshrine/webshrine/docs/aspects/transformers.md

 # Transformers
+Transformers are functions that transform input data into output data

+They are not mutates input data, but can return same nested values links to input contents

+Satisfies type <ApiLink name="FnTransform"/>

 ## Picking
 The picking functions are designed to extract specific key-value pairs from objects or nested collections based on provided criteria.